Catherine McGuinness: Catherine McGuinness Fellowship on Children's Rights and Child Law

 In November 2014, the Children's Rights Alliance established the Catherine McGuinness Fellowship on Children's Rights and Child Law, a one-year Fellowship Programme for newly qualified barristers to work as part of their Legal and Policy Team on law and policy reform for children in the area of children's rights and child law in the Irish context.
 The Programme was developed in partnership with the Bar Council of Ireland and with the support of the Family Lawyers Association of Ireland.

 The Fellowship was launched by the Chief Justice of Ireland, Susan Denham who described McGuinness as "an advocate at heart" and a "patriot, in the true sense of the word" who "stands up for the rights of others, particularly those who are marginalised and vulnerable in our society."

+Personal life

+In 1955, she married Proinsias Mac Aonghusa from Galway; for her married name, Catherine chose to use "McGuinness", the English language equivalent of Mac Aonghusa.
+They had three children together.